yunkunrao/tendermint.com/src/content/blog/tendermint-socket-protocol.md

     - /posts/tendermint-socket-protocol/
 ---

-> After you read this post, don't forget to check out our tutorials!
-They also appear at the end of this page.
+> <p>After you read this post, don't forget to check out our tutorials!
+They also appear at the end of this page.</p>

 > 1. [Run your first TMSP application](/tutorials/run-your-first-tmsp-application/)